-"Call center software enables the ability to automate actions with AI, eliminating mundane tasks and reduce average handle time of customer issues," said Chris Bauserman, vice president of product and segment marketing at NICE inContact.
-"It also allows for workforce optimization by inspiring employee self-improvement, and it turns insights into results by making data relevant, easy to consume and actionable to drive measurable improvements."
+"Call center software has the ability to automate actions with AI, eliminate mundane tasks, and reduce average handle time of customer issues," said Chris Bauserman, vice president of product and segment marketing at NICE CXone.
+"It also allows for workforce optimization by inspiring employee self-improvement, and it turns insights into results by making data relevant, easy to consume, and actionable to drive measurable improvements."

 Some call center tools to consider

-We asked entrepreneurs to recommend some of the call center tools and other types of support software that they've used to augment their customer service operations.
-Here are the suggestions they came up with:
+We asked entrepreneurs to recommend the call center tools and other types of support software they've used to augment their customer service operations.
+Here are their recommendations:

 - OTRS, a ticketing and customer service tracking solution

-If you have any recommendations of similar tools you've worked with and had a positive experience, feel free to email firstname.lastname@example.org to suggest their addition in a round of updates.
+If you have any recommendations of similar tools you've worked with and had a positive experience, email us at firstname.lastname@example.org to suggest their addition in a future round of updates.